ruialves35/feup-ac/docs/BU.md

 Despite this reduction, it's also important not to reduce the profits made by the company, thus the % of paid loans should not decrease (leading to an increase in profits).

-In the dataset provided, this would lead to a return of the money invested of, approximately, 97%, having losses of around 1.2 million 20CZK and maintaining profits of 39.4 million 20CZK.
+In the dataset provided, this would lead to a return of the money invested of, approximately, 97%, having losses of around 1.2 million CZK and maintaining profits of 39.4 million CZK.

 ----